- Competitive Analysis

 With the average mobile page speed over seven seconds, chances are you’ll need to make some changes to your campaign.
 In order to optimize mobile site speed and the mobile experience for users, we recommend the following:

-- Create a mobile website design or, even better, a responsive site design
+- Create a mobile-first responsive site design

 - Minimize the number of redirects you have in place